gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

   - Short Story
   - Fiction
 ---
 There was nothing unusual about that morning.
 The day began with Baba and I seated at the only table in our house, waiting for parathas, an Indian bread filled with onion.
 I wondered why he ate only parathas –  night and day.
-I closed my eyes to ask Dadi, my deceased grandma who was enjoying chicken in the breakfast at heaven, "Why?"
+I closed my eyes to ask Dadi, my deceased grandma who was enjoying chicken in heaven, "Why?"
 Even she didn’t know why Baba was so content.
 I liked chicken, but who cared what I liked.

 Baba turned, startled, to find a large cauliflower-shaped lady, his wife, loomed over him to feed him the fourth paratha.
 Maa was happy doing the same thing for fifteen years now.
-By the time Baba was done, I had finish only one.
+By the time Baba was done, I had finished only one.
 I wanted to have more, but who cared what I wanted.
 "I'll not wait for you," he said, and left the table.

 Maa, who stood closeby, had a rolling pin in her hand.
 She looked at me.
 I thought she would throw the rolling pin on his head to break it into two.
 His head, not the rolling pin.
 To my disappointment, she did nothing.
 She didn’t have the courage to even think about it.

-I had the courage, but I kept silent for two reasons: I didn’t want to miss the ride as it was the only time I could learn to drive Activa, our scooter, his only thing I was interested in; and I didn’t want Maa to get a scold because of me.
+I had the courage, but I kept silent for two reasons: I didn’t want to miss the ride as it was the only time when I learned to drive Activa, our scooter, his only thing I was interested in; and I didn’t want Maa to get a scold because of me.

 I sat cross-legged, holding Baba's clean, white shirt.
 He followed the same old route to the school and his shop, everyday.
 I knew a shortcut, but who cared what I knew.
 Baba never talked to me.
 Maybe, he was still upset with what I did to his nose.

 I was the first girl in my family after eight brothers, so Dadi was extremely happy with the news of my birth.
 She got so excited to see me that she ran with all enthusiasm towards the hospital room.
 She was a strong woman.
 She pushed the door with full power without realizing that Baba was standing just behind the door.
 Frightened with Dadi's sudden attack, he fell flat on the ground, and broke his nose.

-From a distance it looked ok, but up close the nose has tilted towards a side.
+From a distance it looked ok, but up close the nose had bent towards a side.
 I thought he must be happy with his peculiar nose that made him famous, but who cared what I thought.

-Lost in the thought of his nose, I didn’t realize when we reached school.
+Lost in the thought of his nose, I didn’t realize we had reached school.
 Activa stopped, I got down, and it went on in a jiffy.
 I hoped that Baba would wish me luck for the dance competition, but I knew, it was a half-hearted hope.

 Just a step further, I turned back to realize there was a coin on the road.
 A kind that I had never seen before.
 It engraved, 'One Kuwait Dinar.'

 That evening was unusual.
-Maa sat silently in a corner.
-I threw my bag on the sofa, and went straight to her.
+Maa sat silently in a corner, gazing Baba continuously without the drop of a blink.
+I pulled a chair and sat next to her.

-"How was the competition?" she asked without even looking at me.
+"How was the competition?" she asked without looking at me.

-"We lost," I said.
+"We lost," I said, casually.

-"Then why are you so happy?" she stared at me, bamboozled.
+"Then why are you so happy?"
+She stared at me, bamboozled.

 "Why is Baba sherlock?"
-I muttered in an attempt to change the topic.
+I asked in an attempt to change the topic.

-"Only God knows, why he has come so early and what is he doing."
+"Only God knows, why he has come so early today and what he is doing."

 Baba had unsettled the house.
 Cushions on the floor, carpet upside down, chairs on the table.
 She tried to inquire a couple of times, but all in vain.

-She tried again, "what are you looking for?"
+She tried again, "what are you searching?"

-"Nothing."

 She knew the answer won’t come easily, so she tried again.

-"A coin," he replied this time, in hope for a help.
+"A coin," This time he replied in hope for a help.

 "What coin?"